It's the eve of the Epiphany (Twelfth Night)

 22 flutist, 30 members from the house of Lords, hopping and bopping to the Crocodile Rock, 36 Fan dancers, 40 angry dairy workers, on permanent coffee break, 42 Swans, trying to mate in your dining room (avert the childrens eyes) , 42 geese a' laying, 40 golden rings, 36 calling birds, 30 French hens, 22 turtledoves and 12 partridges in their respective pear trees.

-Take the rings, set fire to the house and start a new life.
+Free the birds, take the rings, set fire to the house and start a new life.
+And finally, the twelve drummers drumming represent the twelve points of belief in the Apostle’s Creed.

 January 5, 1944 -